Battle of Rakkestad

-The Battle of Rakkestad was a battle fought in the Swedish–Norwegian War of 1814, at the village of Rakkestad, Norway, between a 3,000 strong Swedish force under Eberhard von Vegesack, and a slightly smaller Norwegian force, led by Frederik Wilhelm Stabell.
+The Battle of Rakkestad was fought in the Swedish–Norwegian War of 1814, at the village of Rakkestad, Norway, between 2,000–3,000 Swedes force under Eberhard von Vegesack, and a slightly smaller Norwegian force, led by Frederik Wilhelm Stabell.
 The Swedish forces drove the Norwegians back from their fortified positions with a disciplined bayonet-attack and dealt them considerable losses.
 This battle crippled the morale of the Norwegian defenders, and especially their leader, King Christian Frederik, which contributed to a rapid end of the war, eight days later, with the Convention of Moss.

 Background

 As Swedish forces blockaded the Norwegian town of Halden with its fortress Fredriksten, the Swedish Crown Prince Charles John received word that the Norwegians were gathering an army of between 5,000 and 6,000 men under King Christian Frederik, and marched towards von Vegesack from Kjølen to break the Swedish blockade of the town.
 Prince Charles John then ordered von Vegesack to gather his forces and counterattack the Norwegian main army at Rakkestad.
 Christian Frederik, however, called off the Norwegian advance after receiving news of the Swedish capture of Fredrikstad; the Norwegian south flank was now seriously threatened, for which reason he withdrew closer to the Glomma river, to keep his escape route open and avoid encirclement.
-He established his headquarters at Spydeberg, while a Norwegian force of between 2,000 and 3,000 men with 4 guns, under Frederik Wilhelm Stabell, destroyed the bridge at the village of Rakkestad and fortified themselves in an advantageous position behind the river.
+He established his headquarters at Spydeberg, while Norwegian forces of between 1,700 and 2,000 men — other sources say 3,000 and even 4,000 men — with 4 guns, under Frederik Wilhelm Stabell (including P. H. Butenschøn's force that would later arrive to the battlefield), destroyed the bridge at the village of Rakkestad and fortified themselves in an advantageous position behind the river.